OVERVIEW

 Included Meals:

-Conclude the day with the beauty and peace of Evensong, returning to either St Paul’s Cathedral or Westminster Abbey for this reflective service of choral worship.
+Later today, the option to conclude the day with the beauty and peace of Evensong, returning to either St Paul’s Cathedral or Westminster Abbey for this reflective service of choral worship.

 Included Meals: